 Winter is finally here!
 If your children love the winter season, they’ll love this paper plate walrus.

-If you need more activities, you can browse through our favorite winter animal crafts and find the one that’s perfect for your little ones!
+If you need more activities, browse our favorite winter animal crafts and find the one that’s perfect for your little ones!

-Be sure to watch our quick video tutorial below to see exactly how to make this fun craft!
+Watch our quick video tutorial below to learn how to make this fun craft!

 Supplies